sider/sider-docs/tools/ruby/haml-lint.md

 #### `file`

 This option allows you to control which files you want Sider to analyze.
 You should enter it as a string.
-It is passed as a parameter when `haml_Lint` is executed.
+It is passed as a parameter when `haml_lint` is executed.
 If this setting is not present in `sideci.yml`, Sider passes `.` as a parameter.

 #### `exclude`